mrighetti-scpr/AssetHost/README.markdown

 Brightcove videos can be imported as assets and used to place videos into image display contexts.
 The video is delivered as an img tag, and the AssetHost.Client library will see the tag and call the AssetHost.Client.Brightcove plugin.
-The plugin will place an overlay on top of the image with a class of BrightcoveVideoOverlay.
-When clicked, the image will be replaced by a Brightcove player object.
+The plugin will replace the asset with the video.

-Brightcove assets can be imported using the interface at /a/brightcove/
+Brightcove assets can be imported via a key in the URL Input field.
+See Importing Help for more.

 # Setup